 Photo: cs:User:Li-sung

-Nicholas Winton was a British philanthropist, and since the late 80s, he became known primarily for taking 669 Jewish children from the territory of Nazi-occupied Czechoslovakia right on the eve of World War II.
-Winton moved all these children to British orphanages, and some of them even managed to be placed in families, which definitely saved them all from certain death in concentration camps or during the bombing.
-The philanthropist organized as many as 8 trains from Prague and also took the children out of Vienna, but with the help of other modes of transport.
+Nicholas Winton was a British philanthropist, and since the late 1980s he has become best known for smuggling 669 Jewish children out of Nazi-occupied Czechoslovakia just before World War II.
+Winton transported all these children to British orphanages, and some of them even managed to be placed in families, which definitely saved them all from inevitable death in concentration camps or during the bombings.
+The philanthropist organized as many as 8 trains from Prague and also took children out of Vienna, but using other modes of transport.
 The Englishman never sought fame, and for 49 years he kept his heroic deed a secret.
-In 1988, Winton's wife found a notebook with records from 1939 and the addresses of the families who received the young rescuers.
+In 1988, Winton’s wife discovered a notebook with notes from 1939 and the addresses of the families who took in young Salvationists.
 Since then, recognition, orders and awards have fallen upon him.
 Nicholas Winton died at the age of 106 in 2015.

 22. Buddha Shakyamuni (Gautama Buddha)